guionardo/go-dev/README.md

    setup    Setup go-dev
    sync     Sync go-dev
-   init     Initialize go-dev for bash help, h  Shows a list of commands or help for one command
+   init     Initialize go-dev for bash url, u   Open URL from repository into current browser help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: